SETI/rms-website/deploy/README.md

 ### Install:

-Create a virtualenv and install the requirements:
+To create a virtualenv and install the requirements:

     virtualenv venv --distribute
     source venv/bin/activate